vogonsorg/q2dos/readme.txt

 What's required?
 * Pentium 1.
 At least a 200MHz to play it at ~20-30fps.
-* 48MB RAM.  more for larger mods.
+* 48MB RAM.
+More for larger mods.
 * LFN TSR.
 Use the included DOSLFN.ZIP (can be loaded high with LH DLFN.COM)

 What works?